Utah Transfer of Public Lands Act

+On August 20, 2024, the state of Utah filed a lawsuit asking the U.S. Supreme Court to answer a question: "Can the federal government control public lands within the state indefinitely?"

 History

 Various Utah Federal elected officials have argued for "state rights concerning public lands" for at least several decades prior to 2012.

-More recently, State Representative Ken Ivory had been a strong supporter of states' rights and had frequently advocated for Utah to regain control of federal lands.
-In 2012, Ivory sponsored HB 148, The Utah Transfer of Public Lands Act, which asserted that the federal government must grant federal land back to the state of Utah after 2014.
+More recently, State Representative Ken Ivory had been a strong supporter of states' rights and had frequently advocated for Utah to take control of federal lands.
+In 2012, Ivory sponsored HB 148, The Utah Transfer of Public Lands Act, which asserted that the federal government must grant federal land to the state of Utah after 2014.
 The legislature passed the bill.
 Governor Gary Herbert signed it into law on 23 March 2012, stating "This is only the first step in a long process, but it is a step we must take."

 Though the bill was signed into law in 2012, federal lands remained in control of the Department of the Interior through December 2014, while the state attempted to "educate and negotiate" with Federal officials.
 As of November 2014, the Federal government had not agreed to enter negotiations.

 As of December 2014, the State of Utah began actions to obtain control of 31.2 million acres of federal land that lies within the state.
 The total land involved is more than half of the total of 54300000 acre of land in the state.
 As of 2014 the state promised it would not use force to end federal control these lands, but instead would seek the transfer through a "four-step plan that the governor laid out": a program of education, negotiation, legislation, and litigation.
 The state set aside US$2 million in 2014 to fund the initial phases of the plan.

 In December 2015, the Utah Commission for the Stewardship of Public Lands began the process of preparing a legal complaint that would form the basis for a lawsuit.

 Also in December 2015, University of Utah law professor Bob Keiter, with John Ruple, published a paper that argued the state would be unlikely to prevail in gaining the mineral rights to the disputed land, and that therefore the State would not be able to afford to manage the lands without additional sources of tax revenue.

 In late 2019, the Federal government proposed transferring a small amount of Federal land—9900 acre-to the adjacent US State of Colorado that the Federal government had promised to Colorado, but never transferred, at the time of Colorado's statehood.